top of page

 the film

-Sh'ma follows a close-knit community through struggle and survival during the Holcaust.
-Sh'ma focuses on director Dr. Suki John's mother as she journeys from school days to Jewish ghetto, deportation to concentration camp, refugee to American citizen.
-Originally a live choreodrama performed in the former Yugoslavia and New York City, Sh'ma is now presented as a powerful dance film.
+Sh'ma: A Story of Survival is an innovative and powerful narrative dance film.
+It tells the story of director/choreographer Suki John's mother as she journeys from school days to Jewish ghetto, deportation to concentration camp, refugee to American citizen.
+Originally a live choreodrama performed in the former Yugoslavia and New York City, Sh'ma is now a beautifully-produced dance film that evokes kinesthetic empathy in ways that words cannot.
 Produced with 4 cameras, 15 extraordinary performers, original music and design, Sh'ma highlights resilience, connection, and hope.
-The film is available in full length and abbreviated formats.
+The film is available in 90-minute and 40-minute formats.

 Screen Shot 2022-12-13 at 3.26.43 PM.png